-There are pumas, jaguars and ocelots, alongside monkeys, pigs, birds and tapirs – all have been rescued from the black market.
-Most have been house pets, circus animals or zoo exhibits, and they cannot be released.
-They live in a jungle oasis, surrounded by cattle farms and under constant threat from forest fires, flooding and deforestation.
+There were pumas, jaguars and ocelots, monkeys, pigs, birds and tapirs rescued from the black market.
+Most had been house pets, circus animals or zoo exhibits, and they could not be released.
+They lived in a jungle oasis, looked after by wildly dedicated staff and volunteers, surrounded by cattle farms and under constant threat from forest fires, flooding and deforestation.

-Since then, ONCA has worked with more amazing people and projects than Laura could ever have imagined whilst lying under the trees with Wayra.
-And it is these people and projects that have taught Laura that the stories that affect Wayra are deeply entangled with the stories that affect other communities and peoples.
+Since then, ONCA has worked with many amazing people and projects, more than Laura could ever have imagined whilst lying under the trees with Wayra.
+And it is these people and projects that have taught Laura that the stories that affect Wayra are deeply entangled with the stories that affect so many.
 Stories about health, happiness, joy, grief, loss, rain, sun, soil, waste, food, water, jobs, homes and homelessness…

-We have now come to see ONCA as a framing device, as the four corners of a space that is open to anyone who wants to tell, listen to or be part of a story about positive change.
-It is a space for collaboration, learning and play, helping us and our community address the challenges of our times.
+Those who work at ONCA have now come to see it as a framing device, as the four corners of a space that is open to anyone who wants to tell, listen to or be part of a story about positive change.
+It is a space for collaboration, learning and play, helping us and the communities that touch us to address the challenges of these times.

-ONCA continues to have a strong relationship with CIWY and the work that they do in Bolivia.
-If you want to find out more about how to help Wayra and other animals like her, either get in touch with us or visit www.intiwarayassi.org.
+ONCA continues to have a strong relationship with CIWY, Nena and the work that is done in Bolivia.
+If you want to find out more about how to help, either get in touch with us or visit www.intiwarayassi.org.
 Thank you!